stefan2200/Helios/README.md

 # What is next?
 - create a fully working post back crawler / scanner for ASPX/JSP type sites
-- multi-threaded scanner interface
-- extract even more url / post data (checkboxes, ng-elements etc..)
-- more scripts
 - even more scripts
-- better output format
+- better output format (somewhat done)
-- improved logging
-- managed version with dashboard.. ? maybe.. ?

-# Support Python 3 will be here soon
-Very very soon :)